HebrewTools/ParseTrainer/Readme.md

 ## Configuration

-Copy the `.env.example` file in the root directory and call it `.env` and customise it.
+Copy the `.env.example` file in the root directory to `.env` and customize it.

 Install `npm` packages:

     $ npm install

-Run the development server:
+When developing, the following command can be used to automatically rebuild static resources (JS, CSS, etc.) when source files change:

     $ npm run watch

 ### Docker Compose

-To initialise the database:
+To initialize the database:

     $ docker compose run --rm app bash -c 'composer install && php artisan migrate --seed'